appvision-gmbh/json2typescript/README.md

 In some cases, you might consider disabling `json2typescript` in production by setting the `OperationMode.DISABLE` flag.
 This only works in case you only use plain objects without functionality and no mapping.
-However, disabling `json2typescript` might give you a performance disadvantage in heavy projects.
+However, disabling `json2typescript` might give you a performance advantage in heavy projects.

 In case you have issues to find bugs, you can enable additional logging by setting the `OperationMode.LOGGING` flag.
 Please note that every serializing and deserializing is heavily logged to the console and will make your application slower.